Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

 1. Identify Port-1 of Riser-1 in `efibootmgr` output and set `PXEPORT` variable.

-    > **`WARNING`** Pay attention to the boot order, if doesn't show any of these examples please double-check that PCIe booting was enabled.
+    > **`WARNING`** Pay attention to the boot order, if does not show any of these examples please double-check that PCIe booting was enabled.
 Simply run-through the ["Print Current UEFI and SR-IOV State"](304-NCN-PCIE-NET-BOOT-AND-RE-CABLE.md#print-current-uefi-and-sr-iov-state) section, then fixup as needed with the ["Setting Expected Values"](304-NCN-PCIE-NET-BOOT-AND-RE-CABLE.md#setting-expected-values) section before returning here.

     * *Example 1*:
         > Possible output of `efibootmgr` command in the previous step: